Gregory Winterhalter, M.F.A.

 Casablanca directed by Michael Curtiz

 The college is a small school that offers large opportunities for academic and personal growth.
 One of its best aspects is the close relationships between faculty and students.
 It is exciting to watch students evolve into mature professional adults who become solid, intelligent and productive members of their communities.
 As a faculty member, I’ve been privileged to know many personal stories of transformation that are truly meaningful and significant.
 And I am grateful for the experience.

-June 2013 - Professor Greg Winterhalter has been selected to participate in the seminar on Dutch Art, Patrons, and Markets at the High Museum of Art in Atlanta, Georgia, June 23–28, 2013.
-The seminar will be led by Catherine Scallen, chair of the Department of Art History and Art at Case Western Reserve University and author of Rembrandt, Reputation, and the Practice of Connoisseurship.
+June 2013 - Professor Greg Winterhalter participated in the seminar on Dutch Art, Patrons, and Markets at the High Museum of Art in Atlanta, Georgia, June 23–28.
+The seminar was led by Catherine Scallen, chair of the Department of Art History and Art at Case Western Reserve University and author of Rembrandt, Reputation, and the Practice of Connoisseurship.

 April 2011 - Gave faculty speech at Honors Convocation - read more.